-This was a great opportunity to share what I’ve been working through with clients lately: the brand positioning statement.
-It’s such a useful tool for marketing strategy.
+The brand positioning statement is such a useful tool for marketing strategy.
 The positioning statement lays out how you’re going to “position” your brand to make it appealing.

 The words that you use to describe your business could be very different depending on who you’re talking to (your target market).
 That’s why you can have several positioning statements if you have different types of customers.
-Like how Pedialyte makes separate ads for parents and athletes.
+Each different type of customer needs a value proposition that speaks to them directly.

 How to Write a Positioning Statement for Your Business

-My favorite part of marketing has always been branding.
 A foundational step for solidifying your branding is to craft a statement that will describe how you’re going to position your brand.
-A positioning statement is a specific message, and it’s aimed at a specific audience, and it’s something that’s going to guide your branding, and your company can use it internally when you’re crafting those outward facing marketing messages.
+A positioning statement is a specific message, and it’s aimed at a specific target audience.
+It can serve as a guide for your branding, and your company can refer to the positioning statement internally when you’re crafting those outward facing marketing messages.

 When you’re making this position in statement, you have four major decisions.